shiitavie/ARM-Simulator/lab1/README.txt

 /*** Instructions ***/

-1. Modify "sim.c" to implement the ARM instruction set specified in the lab handout.
 Run "make" to compile the simulator.

 $ cd src/
 $ make